azaher1215/PatternRec_Project_Group5/README.md

-# UI Pattern Project
+# CSE 555 - Introduction to Pattern Recognition
+### by: Ahmed Zaher and Saksham Lakhera

 ## Overview
-This project is a multi-featured application focused on food image classification, variation detection, recipe recommendation, and reporting.
+This project is a multi-featured application focused on food image classification, variation detection, recipe recommendation, and a report that combines the analysis and discusses the resutls.
 It leverages deep learning and NLP techniques to provide a comprehensive toolkit for food-related data analysis and user interaction.

 ## Features
 - **Image Classification:** Classify food images using pre-trained models.
 - **Variation Detection:** Detect variations in food items.
 - **Recipe Recommendation:** Recommend recipes based on user input and image analysis.
-- **Report Generation:** Generate reports based on classification and recommendation results.
+- **Report section:** View or download the scietific report that contains all the analysis .

+## Interactive Websitelink
+To run the website, click on [this](https://huggingface.co/spaces/PatternGroup5/pattern).
+The website is hosted on Hugging face due to size.

+## Datasets
+- The pictures used to train the CV part can be found on [dropbox](https://www.dropbox.com/scl/fo/19579q8wzr4crnox1a7dj/AIRrxlllLPTkA7lt08MMno0?rlkey=xyqtykyc6css2k644gk7ewv5f&st=i1fjkcq5&dl=0)
+- The dataset used for training the NLP section along with the final weights and a complete recipe embeddings can be found on google [drive](https://drive.google.com/drive/folders/1m6cfy4NuxIKNDBtJqm150NNN0FSUS8Np?usp=sharing).
+- Model weights data for CV and all other assets are stored in the `assets/` directory.

 ## Project Structure
 ```